Originally published September 2019

 Baby sister’s birthday also falls on the cusp between Virgo and Libra.

 Virgo: The second largest constellation, floating between Leo and Libra.
 She wears Spica, one of the brightest stars in the sky, and also keeps the intersection of the celestial equator and the eliptic.
 She’s pretty damn powerful and all the other signs look up to her.
-Well, maybe that’s a bit too much to assume.
-Anyway Virgo is nurturing, rule-abiding and perfectionistic; an uncomfortable way to live.
+Well, maybe that’s a bit too much.
+Anyway a Virgo is nurturing, rule-abiding and perfectionistic; an uncomfortable way to live.

 Libra: Ruled by Venus, this sign may be depicted as a balance, but that only makes the Libra personality all the more perplexing.
 So here is this balance thing again, but baby sister’s persona is only nuanced by Libra.
 The Libra constellation is small, and the only constellation without a living, breathing being represented in it.
 It’s just the balance.
 The social, flirtatious and game-for-anything attributes of Libra don’t have an easy time with baby sister, who is basically an introverted extrovert, the extrovert side getting its say only rarely, like a deeply buried multiple personality.

-Finally, suggest that baby sister—and older sister—share a birthday with Bilbo and Frodo Baggins, who also share a birthday.
-This one thing delights both sisters equally, and they discuss the ups and downs of their respective lives with over-analytic zeal, comparing it to the impossible quest of Frodo and the Ring.
+Finally, baby sister—and older sister—share a birthday with Bilbo and Frodo Baggins, who also share a birthday.
+This one thing delights both sisters equally, and they discuss the ups and downs of their respective lives with over-analytic zeal.

 There’s no other way to explain why one person likes to drive over the speed limit on the highway whenever they can get away with it (Libra) and the other always moves to the right when that speeder is going faster than they are.
 (Virgo).